dlight-js/homepage/apps/homepage/public/docs/getting-started/rethinking-reactivity.md

 ## Inconsistent Updates
 Inconsistent updates refer to the scenario where the UI does not accurately reflect the current application state, causing discrepancies and potentially leading to incorrect data being displayed or processed.

-By adhering to the flow of the reactivity graph, the execution becomes inherently robust, safeguarding against inconsistencies in UI updates.
+By adhering to the flow of the Reactivity Graph, the execution becomes inherently robust, safeguarding against inconsistencies in UI updates.

-And there's a big part of the updating scenario to be this "side effects" situation.
+And there's a big part of the updating story that relates to handling "side effects".
 In current frontend frameworks, developers often contend with "side effects," which refer to operations that influence or are influenced by states outside their local environment.
 These might encompass data fetching, subscriptions, or manual DOM manipulations.
 Essentially, they are operations that not only derive new data from existing values but also initiate changes that might indirectly affect other parts of the system.
 The introduction of side effects often complicates the data flow, occasionally leading to the dreaded inconsistent updates, where the UI does not accurately mirror the current application states.

 In contrast, the reactivity graph methodically extinguishes the concept of side effects, adopting a structure where:
 * Every operation, state, or view is encapsulated as a node.